postgrespro/pg_probackup/Documentation.md

     [--amcheck [--heapallindexed] [--skip-block-validation]]
     [--progress] [-j num_threads]

 Validates all data files located in the specified data directory by performing block-level checksum verification and page header sanity checks.
-If run with the --amcheck option, this command also performs logical verification of all indexes in the specified Postgres Pro instance using the amcheck extension.
+If run with the --amcheck option, this command also performs logical verification of all indexes in the specified PostgreSQL instance using the amcheck extension.

 **version**